-Run npx docmd-search ./docs in any folder.
-No setup, no API keys, no config file needed.
+Run npx docmd-search ./docs in any directory.
+Works out of the box with no setup, API keys, or manual config files.

-Run docmd-search ./any-folder to index any directory and get an interactive terminal search.
-Add --ui to launch a web interface powered by docmd.
+Run docmd-search ./my-folder to index any directory and search directly from your terminal.
+Add --ui to open a local browser interface.

 Build time (Node.js) Search time (Browser, <3KB)